When Insurance Policy Language Conflicts with California Law

 What the policy says:Many policies define “direct physical loss” narrowly, requiring visible, tangible, permanent alteration to the property.
 Some require “permanent physical changes to the structure” or damage that is “structurally significant.”
 Under these definitions, contamination that can be cleaned, smoke odor that can be remediated, or microscopic damage that cannot be seen with the naked eye would not qualify as a “loss.”

-Bottom line:If your policy defines “direct physical loss” more restrictively than the California Supreme Court does, that definition is unenforceable.
+Bottom line:A policy that defines “direct physical loss” more restrictively than the standard form and the Supreme Court's reading allow is vulnerable — the Aliffcourt held the FAIR Plan's version unlawful on exactly that basis.
 Smoke contamination, chemical residue, and other non-visible alterations can all constitute covered losses under California law.

 Key Authority